Consider the following possible mishaps that could occur in your home:

 Whatever method you use, it’s smart to update your inventory once a year.
 Pick an easy-to-remember date for your update, such as New Year’s Day or your birthday.

-If you have items like jewelry or artwork, you’ll need to get expert appraisals when you first take out any insurance riders (these add-on additional coverage to your policy for more expensive items) to determine their insured value.
-Then store copies of those appraisals offsite, along with your full personal inventory.
-You also may want to get updated appraisals every few years, particularly if your items tend to increase in value.
+If you have items like jewelry or artwork, you’ll may want to get expert appraisals to determine their value.
+Then store copies of those appraisals along with your full personal inventory on a cloud-based service, so it’s available wherever you are.